Elder Financial Abuse is on the Rise; Learn How to Avoid the Popular Scams Targeting Seniors

 Another type of scam trying to capitalize on those who aren’t especially tech-savvy is the infamous tech support scam.
 This is a scam where an unscrupulous scammer masquerades as a legitimate tech support officer from Microsoft, or other relevant company.
 They’ll claim your computer has a virus, and you must call them and give them remote access to your computer for them to fix it, and it’ll all be free of charge – the perks of being a loyal Windows customer.
 But it’s a sham.
 There is no virus, and instead of helping you, the scammer will install malware, adware, or ransomware onto your machine.
 Alternatively, instead of trying to access your computer at all, they’ll just extort money from you, claiming they’ll fix some egregious issue your computer has.

-Occasionally you may find YouTube videos of tech-wizzes outsmarting these scammers, and while they’re a slow burn they can be fun to watch, your best option is to simply not fall for the bait.
+Occasionally you may find YouTube videos of tech-wizzes outsmarting these scammers, and while they can be fun to watch, your best option is to simply not fall for the bait.
 Your Windows Defender antivirus program can already handle itself, and Microsoft never reaches out to customers with alerts to viruses on their computer.
 Don’t fall for it!

 Great news!
 You’ve won a prize!
 Just please send us this small processing payment to receive it.